kazuyabr/ninety9cents/README.md

 EXTENSIONS
 ==========

-Check photo uploading
+Check photo uploading (cloudinary)

 DONE Allow the user to enter prices with or without cents
 * Account for the time zone of the users
+* Email notifications - Send Grid
+* Show auction end time once ended
+DONE Auctions belonging to a user - place in My Account
-* Implement a scheduler - use Psychic - for auction state changes, emails, auction start times, etc.
+* Auction watch list - add when a user clicks ona link or places a bid DONE Implement a scheduler for auction state changes, emails, auction start times, etc.
+DONE Schedule auction start times
 DONE Handle the case where a second user enters the same high bid as the winning bidder DONE Prevent bidding on one's own auctions
 DONE Advise on an auction whether a bidder is winning or outbid and who holds the auction so far